Algorithms for matrix multiplication via sampling and opportunistic matrix multiplication: Introduction

+We can also use this method to obtain a randomized approximation for real-valued matrix multiplication.
+The precise approximation guarantees depend on the values of the input matrices.
+When the input matrices $A, B$ (and hence $C$) are non-negative, then we have the following crisp statement (again, in simplified form): \begin{theorem} For non-negative square matrices of dimension $n$, we can obtain an approximating matrix $\tilde C$ in $O(\frac{n^{2.763}}{\eps^2})$ operations, with $\tilde C_{i,j} \in [(1-\epsilon), (1+\epsilon)] C_{i,j}$ with high probability for all $i,j$. \end{theorem}

+For example, in the setting of Boolean matrix multiplication, we can not only \emph{detect} if there is any value $k$ with $A_{i,k} = B_{k,j} = 1$, but we can \emph{estimate} the number of such witnesses $k$, up to any desired relative accuracy.

-The new algorithm for BMM is quite simple, and also has a number of advtanges from the viewpoint of practical implementations.
-First, it lends itself in a more straightforward way to non-square input matrices; we will show a more general theorem which describes the runtime scaling for matrices of close-to-square shape.
-Specifically, the matrix dimensions are allowed to vary by small polynomial factors from each other, with no loss of efficiency.
-Second, and related to the first point, is that even if the input matrices are non-square, the algorithm itself works with square matrices, and there is considerable freedom to adjust the dimension of these matrices, e.g. to powers of $2$.
-This avoids a number of tedious issues with implementing padding or choosing cut-off points for the recursion.
-We expect that our new algorithm will be more efficient in practice than Strassen's algorithm or the original algorithm of \cite{kk}.
+The new algorithm is quite simple, and also has a number of advantages from the viewpoint of practical implementations.
+First, it lends itself easily to rectangular (non-square) input matrices; we will show a more general theorem which describes the runtime scaling for matrices of arbitrary shape.
+Second, the algorithm itself internally uses square matrices, and is flexible about the precise dimensions used; this avoids a number of tedious issues with padding in matrix algorithms.

-There is one critical difference between our analysis and that of \cite{kk}.
-In \cite{kk}, the only relevant factor was the gross count of the \emph{number of terms} computed by the pseudo-multiplication algorithm.
-In our algorithm, by contrast, we need to analyze the \emph{distribution} of terms much more carefully.
-The distribution of the terms is far from uniform, and can lead to significant correlation and skewing the relevant statistics.
-It will require quite precise and tedious analysis to handle these correlations.

-Matrix multiplication obviously has a vast array of applications in comptuer science.
-In \cite{kk}, it was suggested that the pseudo-multiplication could be used for problems such as estimating triangle counts in graphs.
-We believe that our method could also work here.
-However, because of the complexity of the statistics, this likely cannot be done in a ``black box'' way.
-We leave such applications for future work.

-\textbf{Discussion: role of randomization.} There is an inherent synergy in combining the randomization inherent in the pseudo-multiplication algorithm with the existing randomized algorithms for BMM or WBMM.
-When we go from a deterministic to a randomized algorithm, we need to run for more iterations to ensure that the overall output matrix is computed correctly with high probability.
-This typically causes an additional factor of $\log n$ in the runtime.

-The pseudo-multiplication can be viewed as a highly structured, randomized subsampling.
-The main effect of this is to give better polynomial factors in the runtime.
-But as a side effect, it can also be used to achieve some of the other types of subsampling and reptititon needed for the randomized algorithm, essentially for free.
-We do not need a separate ``isolation'' step for WBMM (at least in certain parameter regimes); the solutions are automatically isolated with good probability.
-We do not need to repeat the Boolean-to-$GF(2)$ sketching multiple times; the matrix already contains multiple trials.
-(The latter observation was also partially exploited in \cite{kk}.)
-Furthermore, the cost of these repetition steps are inherently sublinear in $\log n$, just like fast matrix multiplication algorithms have sublinear cost compared to naive multiplication.